GPT-5.2 ProBatch 2

 • therefore a nematode living on a plate (2D-ish world) with fast genetics

-This “fit-to-window” reasoning is a symmetry between instrument constraints and model organism constraints.
+This “fit-to-window” reasoning is a symmetry between instrument constraints and constraints.

 He does similar things elsewhere:

-• phage as an object whose life cycle naturally creates old/new switching
+• as an object whose life cycle naturally creates old/new switching

-• phage head protein as a dominant mass signal (readable without purification)
+• head as a mass signal (readable without purification)

 It’s the same move: change the object until the measurement becomes easy.

-Global coherence vs local defects: his “house of cards” taste and his anomaly discipline
+Global coherence vs local defects: his “” taste and his anomaly discipline

-He loves “interlocking” theories—he calls one of them an “aesthetically elegant experience” and an “all-or-nothing” house of cards.
+He loves “interlocking” theories—he calls one of them an “aesthetically elegant experience” and an “all-or-nothing” .

 But then comes the key symmetry: real systems have defects.